SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 }
 ```

-👉 Replace the [your-sap-community-username] value in the topic example above, with your SAP Community ID, and set it as the topic, e.g. `codejam/edi/ce/ajmaradiaga/tickets/Created`.
+👉 Replace the [your-sap-community-username] value in the topic example above, with your SAP Community username, and set it as the topic, e.g. `codejam/edi/ce/ajmaradiaga/tickets/Created`.
 Copy the JSON payload above and publish the message by clicking the `Publish` button.

 <p align = "center">
   <img alt="Advanced Try Me! - Publish" src="assets/advanced-try-me-publish.png" width="100%"/><br/>